cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 The **Let's get started!** screen includes two options:

 - **Create a new pentest from an existing asset**
-  - This option opens a drop-down text box.
-Use it to select from assets that you've created.
-It populates the Asset screen with available information.
+  - From the list of your assets that appears, select an asset to proceed with.
+Once you click **Next**, you can see the Asset screen with available information.
 - **Create a new pentest for a new asset**

 <!-- For content, see https://github.com/cobalthq/cobalt-product-public-docs/blob/main/layouts/shortcodes/big-pic-UI-steps.md -->